Hurts has 6 TDs, No. 4 Oklahoma beats Houston 49-31 | New Country 923

 Houston: The offensive and defensive lines struggled, and that decided the game.
 The Cougars couldn’t keep the Sooners away from King early in the game.
 He had his moments, but he couldn’t produce when Oklahoma established itself in the first half.
 Oklahoma’s offense was only stopped when it self-destructed.

-Oklahoma: The offense looked sharp with Hurts, and coach Lincoln Riley showed he can still get results from a very different quarterback than his back-to-back Heisman winners, Baker Mayfield and Murray.
+Oklahoma: The offense looked sharp with Hurts, and Riley showed he can still get results from a very different quarterback than he has used in the past.
 The defense was more aggressive and tackled better than in recent years in its first game under new coordinator Alex Grinch.
 The Sooners forced three-and-outs on Houston’s first two possessions to set the tone.

 POLL IMPLICATIONS